It’s so nice to have people reading along while I have fun with Ray and Marla. Thanks for reading. And, thanks for the comments.

 If you’re here for the first time, and you’re interested in starting at Chapter 1 of Rays of Hope, click here.

-I see my newest novel as having lots of tornado activity; inside the characters and out in their environment.
+I see my novel as having lots of tornado activity; inside the characters and out in their environment.

 Jim and John’s Big Adventure is moving along and bringing smiles to my face.